-During the reporting year, the Company declared and paid interim dividends totalling £199m to its parent company, compared to post-tax operating profits earned over the period of £180m.
+During the reporting year, the Company declared and paid interim dividends totalling £194m to its parent company, compared to post-tax operating profits earned over the period of £210m.

-In addition, the annual revision to the Solvency II valuation assumption basis, together with growth in the value of funds under management, increased Solvency II Own Funds by £133m over the reporting period.
+In addition, the annual revision to the Solvency II valuation assumption basis, together with growth in the value of unit-linked pooled funds under management, increased Solvency II Own Funds by £116m over the reporting period.